dortania/Getting-Started-With-ACPI/Universal/awac-methods/manual.md

 The above tells us a few things:

 * We in fact do have an AWAC clock
+  * If nothing shows up, you don't need to do anything for AWAC or RTC
 * It can be easily disabled with STAS(if not, you can skip to here: [RTC0 Method](#rtc0-method))
   * `_STA` is the device status, with `Zero` meaning it won't show up